michaelsinghurse/sales-tax-search/README.md

    groceries and medicine.
 Some states have different rates for software depending on whether the software is custom or off-the-shelf ("canned").
 In order to present an accurate sales tax rate, the app needs to take the product type into consideration.
-The app currently returns only the default or general sales tax rate for a location.
+The app currently returns only the default/general sales tax rate for a location.

 ## Author
 * Michael Singhurse